 Depending on your OS, the second command may not work.
 Alternatively, you can restart your computer instead.

-7. And you are done installing!
+7. Congratulations!
+You are done installing!
 The custom-us keyboard should pop up as one of your systems available keyboards.
 You will need to add this keyboard layout through Settings→ Keyboards to use it.

 Copy compose from here https://help.gnome.org/users/gnome-help/stable/tips-specialchars.html.en